Skip links and keyboard navigation

 Wetland definition

-There are a number of different definitions of wetlands in Queensland, mainly due to the manner in which legislation has developed over time.
-The definitions used in Queensland are available in the Queensland Wetland Definition and Delineation Guideline—Part A. Part B provides guidance on the delineation and mapping of wetlands consistent with the Queensland Wetlands Program definition.
+There are several different definitions of wetlands in Queensland, mainly due to the manner in which legislation has developed over time.
+The definitions used in Queensland are available in the Queensland Wetland Definition Guideline.

 Ibis colony in a lignum swamp in the Cooper River floodplain, Photo by Roger Jaensch, Wetlands International